Peddler: Legislation and regulation

 A number of countries have enacted laws to protect the rights of peddlers, and also to protect the public from the sale of inferior goods.
 In many states of the US, peddlers are required to apply for a license.
 India has special laws enacted by the efforts of planners which give mongers more rights than other businessmen.
 For example, mongers have a right of way over motorized vehicles.

 In Britain, peddling is still governed by the Pedlars Act 1871, which provides for a "pedlar's certificate".
 Application is usually made to the police.
-In the late 20th century, the use of such certificates became rare as other civic legislation including the Civic Government (Scotland) Act 1982 and the Local Government (Miscellaneous Provisions) Act, 1982 for England and Wales introduced a street trader's licence.
-As of 2008, the pedlar's certificates remain legal and in use, although several local councils have sought to eradicate peddlers by way of local bylaws or enforcement mechanisms such as making them apply for a street trader's licence.
+In the late 20th century, the use of such certificates became rare as other civic legislation including the Civic Government (Scotland) Act 1982 and the Local Government (Miscellaneous Provisions) Act, 1982 for England and Wales introduced a street trader's license.
+As of 2008, the peddler's certificates remain legal and in use, although several local councils have sought to eradicate peddlers by way of local bylaws or enforcement mechanisms such as making them apply for a street trader's license.